csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 ## Debugging Critical CSS

-If we’re battling through all of this—and it is a battle—how do we know if Critical CSS is actually working?
+If we’re battling through all of this — and it is a battle — how do we know if Critical CSS is actually working?

-Honestly, the simplest way I’ve found to work out—locally, at least—if Critical CSS is working effectively is to do something that will visually **break the page if Critical CSS works** correctly (it sounds counter-intuitive, but it’s the simplest to achieve).
+Honestly, the simplest way I’ve found to work out — locally, at least — if Critical CSS is working effectively is to do something that will visually **break the page if Critical CSS works** correctly (it sounds counter-intuitive, but it’s the simplest to achieve).